OVERT 1.0 · The evidence receipt layer behind Glacis

 § iv · governance

-GLACIS authored the initial draft of OVERT and runs the reference witness fabric.
-The specification itself is governed through the OVERT IPR policy published on overt.is, with contributions open to any organization operating a production witness.
+Glacis authored the initial draft of OVERT and maintains reference verification tooling.
+The specification itself is governed through the OVERT IPR policy published on overt.is, with contributions open to organizations that need portable AI runtime evidence.

 § iv · specimen